zhinst/zhinst-toolkit/examples/shfqa_multistate_discrimination.md

 ### Measure the integration results

 Here, we measure the integration results and plot histograms.
-This intermediate is useful for debugging but can be skipped by directly going to the next section, where we measure the results from the discrimination.
+This intermediate step is useful for debugging.
+It is possible to skip this section and directly execute the next section, where we measure the results from the discrimination unit.

 ```python
 result_length = NUM_REPETITONS * total_num_states